Dongjie-Cheng/Dongjie-Cheng.github.io/_pages/about.md

 Projects
 ------
+**VLM project**

+Our work addresses these challenges by proposing the Calibrated Self-Rewarding (CSR) approach, which enables the model to self-improve by iteratively generating candidate responses, evaluating the reward for each response, and curating preference data for fine-tuning.
+In the reward modeling, we employ a step-wise strategy and incorporate visual constraints into the self-rewarding process to place greater emphasis on visual input.
+Empirical results demonstrate that CSR enhances performance and reduces hallucinations across ten benchmarks and tasks, achieving substantial improvements over existing methods by 7.62%.
+Our empirical results are further supported by rigorous theoretical analysis, under mild assumptions, verifying the effectiveness of introducing visual constraints into the self-rewarding paradigm.
+I was responsible for the specific implementation and optimization of the CSR method, as well as core tasks such as DPO training and SFT training for VLM.
+  * ***Calibrated Self-Rewarding Vision Language Models***

 **SAM project**

 In the SAM project, We proposed using large models to generate descriptions for segmentation targets, feeding theses descriptions to the detection model to produce bounding boxes for SAM, thereby achieving zero-shot segmentation.